Select your local site for products and services by region

 • Conversely, when an existing bond has a lower coupon than current rates, investors may find it less appealing, and its market price may go down.

 The relationship between a bond’s current price and its coupon is known as its yield, which is the amount of return an investor will realize on a bond, calculated by dividing its face value by its coupon.
 As market conditions affect a bond’s price, its yield will also change.
-For example:
+For example, this chart illustrates the bond price- yield relationship, showing how changes in price affect a bond’s yield.

 As bond price declines, yield increases Source: Natixis Investment Managers

 Not surprisingly, a bond’s quality also has a direct bearing on its price and yield.
 Bonds are rated by independent agencies, with AAA/Aaa to BBB/Baa considered “investment grade.”
-These higher-quality bonds generally have a lower yield than non-investment grade or non-rated securities because they are considered more likely to make all of their scheduled interest payments.
-Conversely, lower rated or “high yield” bonds pay higher coupon rates because there is a greater possibility that the issuer could default and fail to make payments.
+These higher-quality bonds generally have a lower yield than non-investment grade or nonrated securities because they are considered more likely to make all their scheduled interest payments.
+Conversely, lower rated, or “high yield,” bonds pay higher coupon rates because there is a greater possibility that the issuer could default and fail to make payments.

 Fixed income investment options

-• Municipal bonds are issued by a state, municipality, or county to finance its capital expenditures (construction of bridges, highways, schools).
-They are exempt from federal taxes and thus attractive to high income investors.
+• Municipal bonds are issued by a state, municipality, or county to finance its capital expenditures (e.g., construction of bridges, highways, schools).
+They are exempt from federal taxes and thus attractive to high-income investors.

-• TIPS (Treasury Inflation-Protected Securities) are bonds issued by the US government wherein the principal value increases in line with inflation changes.
+• Treasury Inflation-Protected Securities, or TIPS, are bonds issued by the US government wherein the principal value increases in line with inflation changes.
 They aim to protect investors from a loss of purchasing power due to inflation.

 Choosing the right bond fund

-Specific bond funds may offer one of the fixed income instruments listed above, or some combination thereof.
-Multisector funds, for example, make tactical allocations to different sectors for added return potential, and may help to hedge against interest rate or volatility risk.
+Specific bond funds may offer one of the fixed-income instruments listed above or some combination thereof.
+Multisector funds, for example, make tactical allocations to different sectors for added return potential and may help to hedge against interest-rate or volatility risk.
 Bond funds are offered across an array of risk/return objectives, credit quality (investment grade or high yield), and the desired duration of income needs, from short-term to long-term investments, perhaps for retirement.
-Funds may also satisfy investors’ desire to support sustainability by integrating ESG (environmental, social, governance) considerations into the investment manager’s research and decision making process.
+Funds may also satisfy investors’ desire to support sustainability by integrating environmental, social, and governance, or ESG, considerations into the investment manager’s research and decision-making process.

-With so many variables to consider, most financial advisors recommend actively managed fixed income mutual funds for their clients rather than individual bonds.
-Active bond funds offer experienced professional managers, a specified investment objective, diversification, and daily liquidity.
-For investors seeking exposure to certain fixed income indices, sectors, duration ranges, etc., the flexibility of actively managed ETFs may be a consideration.
+With so many variables to consider, most financial advisors recommend actively managed fixed-income mutual funds for their clients rather than individual bonds.
+Active bond funds offer experienced professional managers a specified investment objective, diversification, and daily liquidity.
+For investors seeking exposure to certain fixed-income indices, sectors, duration ranges, etc., the flexibility of actively managed exchange-traded funds may be a consideration.

-Be sure to reach out to your financial advisor to discuss the right mix of fixed income investments for your needs.
-Depending on your age, risk tolerance, and overall income needs, your advisor can help you maintain an appropriate level of income diversification in your portfolio.
+Be sure to reach out to your financial advisor to discuss the right mix of fixed-income investments for your needs.
+Depending on your age, risk tolerance, and overall income requirements, your advisor can help you maintain an appropriate level of income diversification in your portfolio.

 All investing involves risk, including the risk of loss.
 Investment risk exists with equity, fixed income, and alternative investments.
 There is no assurance that any investment will meet its performance objectives or that losses will be avoided.